 Meetings of the Board of Directors may be held at several different locations linked by systems that enable the participants attending to be recognised and identified, to be permanently interconnected, and to speak and vote, all in real time.
 The Directors in attendance at any of the linked locations will have the status of participants at a single session of the Board of Directors.
-The session will be deemed to have met at the venue attended by the Chair or whoever is acting as Chair.
+The session will be deemed to have met at the corporate address.